 Servitude and Salvation in the Heartland

 With this Dickensian tale from America’s heartland, New York Times writer and columnist Dan Barry tells the harrowing yet uplifting story of the exploitation and abuse of a resilient group of men with intellectual disability, and the heroic efforts of those who helped them to find justice and reclaim their lives.

 Early rave reviews…

 “Dan Barry gives dignity even to the darkest corners of the American experience.
 He is the closest thing we have to a contemporary Steinbeck.” – Colum McCann, author of the National Book Award-winning Let the Great World Spin

-“Eloquently and lamentably laid out…clearly and engagingly explains the problems and constructs the arc of evolving public understanding of mental disabilities over that 30-year period.”
-Click here for the full review.
+“Eloquently and lamentably laid out…clearly and engagingly explains the problems and constructs the arc of evolving public understanding of mental disabilities over that 30-year period.” – Kansas City Star

 The New York Times reporter and columnist Dan Barry won the 2015 Best American Newspaper Narrative Writing Contest top prize for “The Boys in the Bunkhouse,” published in the Times in March 2014.
 Full Story

 Dan Barry’s powerful essay “Just One Last Swirl Around the Bowl” takes us on a deep emotional journey.
 The essay is narrated by Jason Alexander.

 Dan Barry introduces the 1934 film “It Happened One Night” at the Rubin Museum of Art in NYC on Friday, June 24th.
 Find out more…

 Dan Barry will speak at an Amos Fortune Forum in Jaffrey, New Hampshire on Friday, July 22 at 8 pm.
 For more information…